Darkwebnew/DESIGN-AND-MODELLING-OF-FOOTWEAR-FOR-VISUALLY-IMPAIRED/README.md

 ```
 DESIGN-AND-MODELLING-OF-FOOTWEAR-FOR-VISUALLY-IMPAIRED/
 │
-├── docs/
+├── Smart_Footwear_Assistive_Walking_System/
-│   ├── DESIGN AND MODELLING OF FOOTWEAR FOR VISUALLY IMPAIRED REPORT.pdf
-│   ├── DESIGN AND MODELLING OF FOOTWEAR FOR VISUALLY IMPAIRED REPORT.docx
-│   └── Project_Presentation.pptx
+│   └── Smart_Footwear_Assistive_Walking_System.ino  # Main Arduino code
 │
-├── src/
-│   └── Smart_Footwear_Assistive_Walking_System.ino
+├── DESIGN AND MODELLING OF FOOTWEAR FOR VISUALLY IMPAIRED REPORT.pdf
+│   # Comprehensive project report
 │
-├── README.md
-└── LICENSE
+├── DESIGN AND MODELLING OF FOOTWEAR FOR VISUALLY IMPAIRED REPORT.docx
+│   # Editable report document
+│
+├── DESIGN AND MODELLING OF FOOTWEAR FOR VISUALLY IMPAIRED REPORT.pptx
+│   # Project presentation slides
+│
+└── README.md  # This file
 ```

 ---

 ## 🎓 Acknowledgments

-We extend our sincere gratitude to:
+We would like to express our sincere gratitude to:

-* **Mrs. S.P.
-Chitra**, HOD, Department of Mechatronics, for her invaluable guidance and support throughout the project
+• Mrs. S.P.
+Chitra, HOD, Department of Mechatronics, for her invaluable guidance and support throughout the project
-* **Sri Sivasubramaniya Nadar College of Engineering** for providing resources and infrastructure
+• T.S.
+Srinivasan Polytechnic College, No.1, TVS School St, Vanagaram, Chennai, Tamil Nadu 600095, for providing resources, technical assistance, and encouragement for innovation
-* **Department of Mechatronics** for their technical assistance
+• Department of Mechatronics for their support
-* The **visually impaired community** whose needs and feedback inspired this innovation
+• The visually impaired community for their user feedback
-* All the **researchers and developers** in assistive technology whose work paved the way
+• The open source and assistive tech research community whose work paved the way

+This project was completed as part of the Final Year Diploma Project (2024–2025).

 ---

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the **MIT License** - see the LICENSE file for details.

 ```
-MIT License
+MIT License - Free to use, modify, and distribute with attribution

-Copyright (c) 2024 Team Smart Footwear

-Permission is hereby granted, free of charge, to any person obtaining a copy
-of this software and associated documentation files (the "Software"), to deal
-in the Software without restriction, including without limitation the rights
-to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
-copies of the Software, and to permit persons to whom the Software is
-furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all
-copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
-IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,
-FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE
-AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER
-LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,
-OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE
-SOFTWARE.
 ```

 ---

 ## 🔗 Documentation Links

-### 📄 Project Reports:
+### 📚 Reports:
 - [📕 Full Project Report (PDF)](https://github.com/Darkwebnew/DESIGN-AND-MODELLING-OF-FOOTWEAR-FOR-VISUALLY-IMPAIRED/blob/main/DESIGN%20AND%20MODELLING%20OF%20FOOTWEAR%20FOR%20VISUALLY%20IMPAIRED%20REPORT%20.pdf)
 - [📘 Project Report (DOCX)](https://github.com/Darkwebnew/DESIGN-AND-MODELLING-OF-FOOTWEAR-FOR-VISUALLY-IMPAIRED/blob/main/DESIGN%20AND%20MODELLING%20OF%20FOOTWEAR%20FOR%20VISUALLY%20IMPAIRED%20REPORT%20.docx)

 ### 📊 Presentation:
 - [🎞️ Project Presentation (PPT)](https://github.com/Darkwebnew/DESIGN-AND-MODELLING-OF-FOOTWEAR-FOR-VISUALLY-IMPAIRED/blob/main/DESIGN%20AND%20MODELLING%20OF%20FOOTWEAR%20FOR%20VISUALLY%20IMPAIRED%20REPORT.pptx)

 ### 💻 Source Code:
 - [⚙️ Main Arduino Code](https://github.com/Darkwebnew/DESIGN-AND-MODELLING-OF-FOOTWEAR-FOR-VISUALLY-IMPAIRED/blob/main/Smart_Footwear_Assistive_Walking_System/Smart_Footwear_Assistive_Walking_System.ino)

 ---